When people help others it makes people feel good, like when Destiny got me ice for my finger.Hank, age 4.

 Non-Violent Communication: Once children have had an opportunity to express any feelings they might be having regarding a situation, we help them to formulate their thoughts in terms of an “I feel statement” such as “I am feeling sad that you took my toy… I need to finish with it, would you be willing to give it back until I am done?”
 We then support each child in expressing their feelings, observations, needs and requests so that we can democratically reach a solution that is workable for all.

 Conflict Resolution: We do not use any rewards or punishment, and we do not consider anyone to be a victim or a perpetrator.
 Such methods of behavior management are designed to keep children obedient, rather than helping them to develop their own moral compass.
 Instead we recognize conflicts as opportunities to learn.
 We work to determine each person’s needs and work together to solve our problems.
 This is sometimes referred to as “restorative justice.”

-Openness: One of the founding principles of The Patchwork School was that we would always remain open to new ideas and would never conclude that we were “done.”
+Openness: One of the founding principles of The Patchwork School was that we would do our best to remain open to new ideas and would never conclude that we were “done.”
 In this way we acknowledge that we are all always learning, that we are all capable of growing, and that we are all human.

-Being Present for Ourselves: Just as we start our job with being present for the children, we must end it with a task that is no less important -- we must be present for ourselves.
-This means that all of the adults in the community must practice self care and presence so that we may be free of our own big feelings when we are working with the children.
+Being Present for Ourselves: Just as we start and end our job with being present for the children, we must weave throughout the day a task that is no less important — we must be present for ourselves.
+This means that all of the adults in the community must practice self care and presence so that we may be in touch with our own feelings when we are working with the children.
 To this end we offer many resources for parents and teachers to find support within the community.
 Parents and Teachers are people, too, and we must model that if we are to convince our children of it.